 This data can be used to visualize the similarity of two molecules based on their fingerprints.
 The fingerprint overlap, depicted in 2D, provides insight into molecule similarity beyond a single numerical score and reveals information about the underlying fingerprint method.

-For more detailed information on GraphSim TK, check out the links below:
+For more detailed information on GraphSim TK, check out the link below:

 The Cheminformatics suite of toolkits provides the core foundation upon which all of the OpenEye applications and remaining toolkits are built.
 The Cheminformatics suite is a collection of seven individual yet interdependent toolkits that are described in the table below.